runaranjo/guitar-song-app/README.md

 A Node.js app to store and retrieve guitar songs for practice.

 ## Features
-- Add songs to the database.
+- Save your personal library of songs
 - Retrieve a random song for practice.
-- View all songs.
+- Retrieve all songs

 ## Setup
 1. Clone the repo.
 2. Run `npm install`.
+3. 'npm run start'